 It is always a smart idea to fill your grocery cart with seasonal produce.
 It saves you money, and you can be sure the produce will be at its best when consumed during the peak of freshness.
-As we transition away from summer produce and into the cooler seasons, we can look forward to all the delicious, nutritious foods in season right now.
+As we transition away from summer produce and into the cooler seasons, we can look forward to all the delicious, nutritious fall and winter vegetables that are in season right now.

 It wouldn’t be fall without giving a shout-out to its most famous star—the pumpkin.
 Hello pumpkin-spiced EVERYTHING.
 Love it or hate it, pumpkin has been around for centuries, and it’s not going anywhere.
 Like all winter squash, pumpkin squash is a good source of fiber, which is helpful for improving digestion, lowering cholesterol, and providing your gut with healthy bacteria.
 Pumpkin squash is also an excellent source of vitamin A, which is a powerful antioxidant, as are butternut squash and sweet potatoes, all in season right now.

 Recipes for Fall Vegetables

 You can roast or bake fall vegetables to bring out their natural sweetness, puree them into soups, or crisp them in the oven as a nutritious alternative to french fries.
 It’s hard to determine how much fiber we consume per day, so be sure to supplement your diet with fiber-rich treats like pumpkin squash.